opencast/opencast-docker/README.md

 ## `build`

-This images helps you set up a development environment for Opencast.
+This image helps you set up a development environment for Opencast.
 For more information see [here](Dockerfiles/build/README.md).

 # Usage